Tanvi Kant: working with little

 In Kant’s earlier pieces of jewellery reclaimed fabric was bound into thin strips and then looped into necklaces, bracelets and rings.
 In amongst the thread and cloth are sections made of ceramic, units that share a similar organic form but without the material flexibility of cloth.
 Connecting the textile to the ceramic – and vice versa – creates a striking contrast of materials that share only the attribute of shape.
 More recently Kant has introduced precious and semi-precious stones with a similar interest in the contrasts created.

 Elsewhere Kant’s stitches capture unravelling edges, cloth on the verge of fraying to bits.
-Janis buy ambien in bangkok Jefferies notes, “Unlike the self, which is a highly charged concept, the selvedge is an unremarkable detail in the construction of woven material or web of cloth.”[v]
+Janis Jefferies notes, “Unlike the self, which is a highly charged concept, the selvedge is an unremarkable detail in the construction of woven material or web of cloth.”[v]
 Kant gives her attention to the unremarkable in a gesture that suggests a desire to celebrate the overlooked scraps of our material world – to reinstate a lost value.

 Sustainability & Reuse